Amanej/Elevator-challenge/README.md

 ## The Elevator

-This was originally a coding challenger delivered to me from Skalar, and me and Sami did a 30 minute coding challenge that was very fun.
+This was originally a coding challenger delivered to me from Skalar, and I did a 30 minute coding challenge that was very fun.

 ### Features